CarterG2099/startup/README.md

 - **Application images** - Added border to the images and made them similar in size

 ## JavaScript Deliverable
+- **Login** - When you press the login button it takes you to the voting page.
+- **Database** - Display each meal dynamically from the database and when clicking on Add Recipe it adds a new meal to the database that I will eventually turn into websocket data.
+Also clicking on the instructions link pops up a modal with the instructions stored in the database
+- **Websocket** - When clicking the upVote button the votes simulate the websocket update
+- **Injecting into DOM** - When the recipes load, the Recipes class injects all of the meal data by creating HTML and inserting the data
+- **Local Storage** - the username is stored in Local Storage and displayed across the pages.

 ## Service Deliverable